metamath/lamp-guide/docs/index.md

 In this case, we want to prove that something is 4, so the definition of 4 would probably be useful.
-We'll search for the definition of 4 so we can add it to our list of statements.
+We'll search for the definition of 4 so we can add it to our list of steps.

 > Select the magnifying glass (search) icon; under pattern enter
 > `4 =` and click on Search.
-> Select the statement labelled `df-4` and press "Choose Selected".
+> Select the step labelled `df-4` and press "Choose Selected".
-> You will now have a new statement with an id of 1:
+> You will now have a new step with a label of 1:
 > `|- 4 = ( 3 + 1 )`

+Notice that in each step,
-Notice that to the right of the id, and the left of the statement (starting with `|-`), there is a bold letter **P** This bold letter **P** means that this statement is intended to be *provable*.
+to the right of the label and the left of the statement (starting with `|-`), there is a bold letter **P**.
+This bold letter **P** is the step type; the **P** means that this step is intended to be *provable*.
-In some cases you'll want a statement to be a *hypothesis* instead being *provable*.
+In some cases you'll want a step to be a
+*hypothesis* instead being *provable*.
 You can select the **P** with Alt+left click to change it to to an **H** (hypothesis) or back to **P** (provable).